CANCER IS A GENETIC DISEASE

 THE CLONAL ORIGIN AND MULTISTEP NATURE OF CANCER

 Nearly all cancers originate from a single cell; this clonal origin is a critical discriminating feature between neoplasia and hyperplasia.
 Multiple cumulative mutational events are invariably required for the progression of a tumor from normal to fully malignant phenotype.
 The process can be seen as Darwinian microevolution in which, at each successive step, the mutated cells gain a growth advantage resulting in an increased representation relative to their neighbors (Fig. 25-1).
-Based on observations of cancer frequency increases during aging, as well as molecular genetics work, it is believed that 5 to 10 accumulated mutations are necessary for a cell to progress ...
+Based on observations of cancer frequency increases during aging, as well as molecular genetics work, it is believed that 5 to 10 accumulated mutations are necessary for a ...